 This is part of a series of interviews with inspiring travelers.
 Today’s interview comes from Gillian Duffy about her bike and boat tour.
 All photos provided by Gillian.
-See more about tours and traveling with purpose here.
+See more about tours and tour reviews here.

 Tell us about yourself and your travel experience.

 My name is Gillian and, along with my partner Jason, I have travelled to 32 countries since 2009.
-We have visited much of SE Asia and Japan (a fave!), India, Nepal, Central and South America and, last summer, we cycle toured through Europe!
+We have visited much of SE Asia and Japan (a fave!), India, Nepal, South and Central America and, last summer, we cycle toured through Europe!

 Where did you go on your tour and how long was it?